samiazirar/MAGI-1/README.md

 ### In-house Human Evaluation

-MAGI-1 achieves state-of-the-art performance among open-source models (surpassing Wan-2.1 and significantly outperforming Hailuo and HunyuanVideo), particularly excelling in instruction following and motion quality, positioning it as a strong potential competitor to closed-source commercial models such as Kling.
+MAGI-1 achieves state-of-the-art performance among open-source models like Wan-2.1 and HunyuanVideo and closed-source model like Hailuo (i2v-01), particularly excelling in instruction following and motion quality, positioning it as a strong potential competitor to closed-source commercial models such as Kling.

 ![inhouse human evaluation](figures/inhouse_human_evaluation.png)